hexpm/specifications/policy.md

 1. **Reads policy references from multiple opt-in sources** (e.g., project file, environment variable, global config) and composes them (intersection): a release must pass every active policy.
 The active set is deduplicated on `(repository, name)`.
 2. **Fetches and verifies each active policy** before resolution.
 Signature verification uses the configured public key for the repository.
 3. **Filters the candidate set at resolution time only.** Lockfile entries are trusted at install; filtering does not apply to already-locked versions.
 4. **Caches each policy independently** with last-known-good fall-back on fetch failure (network, 5xx, signature mismatch).
-The maximum staleness window SHOULD be at most 30 days — it bounds the suppression window for a network adversary.
+The maximum staleness window should be at most 30 days — it bounds the suppression window for a network adversary.

 ## Cross-references